 It’s a wardrobe built for men who live in dual worlds—corporate professionals with a need for speed, intellectuals drawn to underground energy.

-Tailoring remains at the heart of Fursac’s collection, but it’s relaxed, lived-in.
-Spread-collar shirts sit slightly undone, tucked into high-waisted trousers with an unlikely ease.
+Tailoring remains at the heart of the season, but it’s relaxed, lived-in.
+Spread-collar shirts sit slightly undone, tucked into high-waisted trousers with an elegant ease.

-Outerwear leads the season with a mix of rugged tradition and counterculture flair.
+Outerwear leads the collection with a mix of rugged tradition and counterculture flair.
 A cropped duffle coat reinvents military heritage, while shearling-lined jackets recall the offbeat luxury of late-’70s subcultures.

 Evening wear embraces drama.
 A black faux-fur coat glides down the runway, a nighttime statement that feels at home in a club or a private members’ bar.
-The collection builds on contrasts—formal against casual, structured against undone—resulting in a wardrobe that points to reinvention, movement, and the thrill of dual identities.
+The Fursac collection builds on contrasts—formal against casual, structured against undone—resulting in a wardrobe that speaks to reinvention and the thrill of dual identities.

 Fursac Fall/Winter 2025 Collection